shashank-srikant/shashank-srikant.github.io/_pages/relationships.md

 Another (sorta) related trait that I deeply admire: general conscientiousness.
 I find it hard to connect with people who are apathetic and cynical about the world around them.
 I detest talkers--who can talk on and on about things, have lofty opinions, generally cynical, on everything from politics to sports, but don't really act on anything.

 **- A theory of partners:** I have a theory of partners which also explains more about how I view this world.
-I find people are generally subscribe to one of the two following groups:
+I find people generally subscribe to one of the two following groups:

 **group A**: those who find purpose and happiness in the material, and **group B**: those who find it in the abstract.

 group A folks, in my experience, are those who perhaps may not have identified a sense of self yet, are content with pursuing "standard" goals like buying a house, owning fancy stuff, having a reasonably challenging job, etc., and don't generally possess strong hobbies or pursuits.

-group B folks, on the other hand, are those driven by abstract goals, have a set of interests which they keep pursuing, and generally experience a sense of accomplishment and being content in these abstract pursuits.
+group B folks, on the other hand, are those driven by abstract goals, have a set of interests which they keep pursuing, and generally experience a sense of accomplishment in these abstract pursuits.
 This drive generally also gets translated as ambition in these folks.

 Being in either groups is just fine, and in fact, most of us can identify belonging to both groups to different degrees.
 I've found folks in both groups to be happy and content--something we should aspire to achieve.
 So far, so good.

 However, when it comes to partners, I have noticed the following:
 1. if both partners are from group A, they will likely be quite happy and content.
 2. if both partners are from group B, there will be friction on who gets to "trade-off more" for the relationship to function healthily.
 This will likely happen because both would value their work/activities more, and as a consequence, will find it hard to manage their relationships.
 If they are both empathetic individuals, they'll likely figure out what sacrifices each has to make, and when communicated right, will likely find a way out.